wasaab/react-progress-bar-timer/README.md

 + Click to **restart** when finished.
 + Control timer with `start()`, `stop()`, and `restart()` via a ref.
 + Control timer with `started` prop.
-+ Flashing animation upon finishing.
 + Progress bar can fill or empty to represent progress.
 + Progress bar can move left or right.
 + Configure duration in seconds.
++ Flashing animation upon finishing.
++ Slide and Shrink/Grow text animations
 + When the timer is inactive, the `label` will be replaced with `buttonText` if provided.
 + Always show timer even when inactive with `showDuration` set to `true`
 + `onFinish` callback fired when timer finishes.